yismaili/k8s/README.md

    - Node Controller: The node controller is a Kubernetes master component which manages various aspects of nodes.
    - Scheduler: is identify the right node to place a container on based resource limitations or guarantees, taints, tolerations and affinity/anti-affinity roles.
    - etcd cluster: etcd is a critical part of the Kubernetes. etcd database that stores the state of the cluster, including node and workload information in a key/value format.
+   - DNS: all Kubernetes clusters should have cluster DNS to resolve name of the containers inside master node as all the above components is containers inside master node
+   - Web UI: web-based UI for Kubernetes clusters.
+It allows users to manage and troubleshoot applications running in the cluster, as well as the cluster itself
+   - Container runtime: The container runtime is the software that is responsible for running containers.
+# Node (worker) components

+   - kubelet: the main service on a node, connect between Master and Node and ensuring that pods and their containers are healthy and running in the desired state.
+This component also reports to the master on the health of the host where it is running.
+   - kube-proxy - a proxy service that runs on each worker node to deal with individual host subnetting and expose services to the external world.
+It performs request forwarding to the correct pods/containers across the various isolated networks in a cluster.
+# Kubectl

+kubectl command is a line tool that interacts with kube-apiserver and send commands to the master node.
+Each command is converted into an API call.